Oted/loldozer/README.md

-# loldozer
-Get some internet, join the war agains boredom, loldozer
+Loldozer, the war against boredom